shantaram3013/mkproj/README.md

 # mkproj

 A python script to quickly generate a project directory with boilerplate for a variety of technologies.
 Also initialises an empty git repo.
+Think of it as `mkdir on steroids`.

 ### Currently supported targets: